 Hello and welcome to 2016!
-It’s the start of a brand new, bright year, so what better way to kick-start our blog than with a post about some shiny new diamonds?!
+It’s the start of a brand new year, so what better way to kick-start my blog than with a post about some shiny new diamonds?!

-It is proposal season after all, and no proposal is complete without a bit of sparkle, which is why we’ve put together the ultimate guide for you (with a little help from the folks at Tiffany & Co who make us feel some serious diamond envy).
+It is proposal season after all and no proposal is complete without a bit of sparkle, which is why I’ve put together the ultimate guide for you (with a little help from the folks at Tiffany & Co who make me feel some serious diamond envy).

 The 4 Cs

-When we think about a diamond cut, we think about the shapes, whether it be round, emerald, pearl or so on.
+When I think about a diamond cut, I think about the shapes, whether it be round, emerald, pearl or so on.
 However, a diamond’s cut grade is really about how well its facets interact with the light.
 Out of all the diamond 4Cs, it is the most complex and technically difficult to analyse.

 You evaluate a diamond on the absence of colour.
 For example, a chemically pure and structurally perfect diamond without any hint of colour (like a drop of water) has a higher value.
 The most widely accepted grading system is the D-to-Z colour-grading system, which measures the degree of colourness by comparing a stone under controlled lighting and precise viewing conditions.